Policy 5900 — Academic Unit Reviews

 4.4 Site Visit

-The review team will visit the university for two to three days, prior to preparing its report.
-While on campus the review team will consult widely with academic and administrative staff, students, and administrators involved with the programs and activities of the unit under review.
+The review team will visit the university for two to three days (either virtually, or in-person), prior to preparing its report.
+During the visit, the review team will consult widely with academic and administrative staff, students, and administrators involved with the programs and activities of the unit under review.

 The visit of the review team is to be advertised widely to the university community with an invitation for those who have a vested interest in the program(s) to contribute a written brief or to meet with the review team.
 The schedule of interviews during the visit will be developed by the unit under review with appropriate input from the office of the Provost and Vice-President, Academic and Research.
 Alumni and external partners may also be consulted, where appropriate and depending on the program.